 While I did stay under $40, I wish I would have spent a few more dollars and bought 1-2 items from my list of things that I am running out of and need to stock up on soon.
 Being able to shop your pantry first is only effective if your pantry is full!

--Cabbage!
+-The first hardy vegetable on the list is cabbage!
 As noted in last week’s post, I bought a huge cabbage at the farmer’s market.
 I added it our fajitas last week, to our Rainbow peanut noodles this week and as a side dish where I sautéed it with some bacon.
 AND I still have a huge storage container full of cabbage.
 It is a cheap, healthy and filling staple to have and add to your dishes!

 -Dressing up grilled cheese sandwiches.
 Grilled cheese sandwiches are a guilty pleasure of mine and I made these a little more adult by adding some turkey slices in them.